EvyLynne/Planet-War/README.md

 and https://solarsystem.nasa.gov/planets/in-depth/  I added population to all planets.

 Since some of this is science fiction, I took the Earth's current population of 7.8 billion [https://www.worldometers.info/world-population/] and extrapolated populations for the remaining seven planets.
 I gave Mercury extra weapons to get it a better chance at survival.
 I underpopulated Jupiter so it wouldn't always dominate.
 I start each planet with a full arsenal of torpedos and strength.
 To keep this project simple, each torpedo kills 1 billion people and a planet is considered lost when it is out of torpedoes or lost half of its population or more.
 In the event of a tie, the system autmoatically rolls a random number and assigns a winner.
 To keep the math simple, I flattened out the solar system onto Euclidean space so that the distance formula between any two planets is the distance between two points.
 D = SQRT [( y2 - y1 ) squared + ( x2 - x1 ) squared].
 The unit of measure for planetary distance from the sun is Astronomical Units to avoid memory overflow.
+To further simplify things, I used the distance from the sun as the orbit and did not take into account the differences in orbit.

 Basic gameplay:
 0. Computer randomly places planets in their orbits around sun.